geopython/pywps/doc/source/configuration/index.rst

     debug
         true/false - makes the logs for verbose

         .. note:: This option is not used so wildly, as it should maybe be.

+        .. note:: Deprecated since 3.2.
+Use logLevel instead

     processesPath
         path to your processes.
 Default is pywps/processes.